fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Rotation Options
     * Multi-User Rotation
         * Separate master user credentials are used for secret rotation.
-The old version of secret continues to operate and hangle service requests, while the new version is prepared and tested.
+The old version of secret continues to operate and handle service requests, while the new version is prepared and tested.
 The old version isn't deleted until after the clients switch to the new version.
 There is no downtime while changing between versions
     * Single-user Rotation
         * Secrets master uses a single user to rotate its own credentials.
 Sign-in failures can occur between the moment when the old password is removed by rotation and the moment when the updated password is made accessible as a  new version of the secret.
 This time window should be very short, but it can happen
         * To avoid this, use Multi-User Rotation or exponential back-off

 What Can Store

 * RDS credentials
 * Credentials for non-RDS databases
 * Any other type of secret provided you can store it as a key value pair (SSH keys, API keys)